PULSED

 As

-many in the power industry are aware, with any clad weld application "less
+many in the power industry are aware, with any water wall clad weld application "less

 is always better".
-The boilers operate more efficiently when the single pass
+With less clad weld shrinkage and less clad weld defects, the boiler water walls will operate more efficiently when the single pass

-clad weld surface is thinner and the clad weld pass thickness is uniform and free
+clad weld surface is as thin as possible and when the clad weld pass thickness is both uniform and free

 reduced the typical